ZSM5J/manifest/README.md

 		https://godoc.org/github.com/ZSM5J/manifest/manifest)

-App can be started with 2 options:

-go run main.go -o read
+All functionality in cmd folder.
+Open read or merge folder and start executable file from command line.

-Take all folders from config.json and create snapshot file in CVS format.
+Read create a snapshot in cmd/snapshots.

-go run main.go -o merge

-Show all snapshots and provide command to merge 2 or more snapshots.
+Merge allow to merge two or more snapshots.